 TYPHOON VONGFONG UPDATE

 Severe typhoons are common in the Philippines where we have Survivor Care programs.
 On Friday, Typhoon Vongfong passed over the Philippines.
 We warned you last week that the staff and children at our Safe Home were bracing for a well-organized storm.
 We’re relieved to update that the impact was minimal, and all staff, children, and farm animals are safe.
 Want more insight into what our daily life looks like in the safe home?
+Check out this video!

 FOLLOW ALONG FOR PRACTICAL SAFETY TIPS